timescale/docs.timescale.com-content/migrate-from-postgresql.md

 For this example we'll assume you have a PostgreSQL instance with a database called `old_db` that contains a single table called `foo` that you want to convert into a hypertable in a new database called `new_db`.
-If you want to

 ### 1. Copying schema & setting up hypertables

-Copying over one's database schema is easily done with `pg_dump`:
+Copying over your database schema is easily done with `pg_dump`:
 ```bash
 pg_dump --schema-only -f old_db.bak old_db
 ```

-This creates a backup file called `old_db.bak` that contains only the SQL commands to create all the tables in `old_db`, which in this case is just `foo`.
+This creates a backup file called `old_db.bak` that contains only the SQL commands to recreate all the tables in `old_db`, which in this case is just `foo`.

 To create those tables in `new_db`: